IBM/SalesEnablement-COS-L3/docs/Part 7/03 Manage regulated content.md

 ![](_attachments/ObjectUploadObject.png)

-A **Transfers** dialog will appear and an **Upload Success** message should also be displayed.
+A **Transfers** dialog will appear, and an **Upload Success** message should also be displayed.
 Clear these by clicking the **x** for each dialog.
 Additionally, now in the bucket details table, the newly upload object should be listed.
 Note, use the table search or use the **Object name** sort option in the table to find the uploaded object.

 13. Switch to the **Activity Tracker** Dashboard.